oVirt/ovirt-site/source/api/ovirtschedulerapi.html.md

 *   HostSelector

-chooses a host to run on according to selection algorithm. getSelectedHosts(): returns a list containing the last selected hosts. hasAnyHosts(): is called in the validation while running a VM, and returns whether there are hosts to choose from. selectHost(): is called in the execution while running a VM, and returns a host that the implemented algorithm chooses (note: should have shared code with hasAnyHosts).
+Chooses a host to run on according to selection algorithm.

+1.  getSelectedHosts(): returns a list containing the last selected hosts.
+2.  hasAnyHosts(): is called in the validation while running a VM, and returns whether there are potential hosts to choose from.
+3.  selectHost(): is called in the execution while running or migrating a VM, and returns a host that the implemented algorithm chooses (note: may have shared code with hasAnyHosts).

 *   LoadBalancer

-Invoked for each cluster every interval and perform load balancing according to a load balancing algorithm. loadBalance() invoked every configValue.VdsLoadBalancingeIntervalInMinutes minutes.
+Invoked for each cluster every interval and perform load balancing according to a load balancing algorithm.

+1.  loadBalance(): invoked every configValue.VdsLoadBalancingeIntervalInMinutes minutes.

 *   TimerInvokedScheduler

-Very much similar to the loadBalancer, but has a general purpose and can have a different timer span. onTimerInvoked(): invoked every configValue.SchedulerTimerIntervalInMinutes minutes.
+Very much similar to the loadBalancer, but has a general purpose and can have a different timer span.

+1.  onTimerInvoked(): invoked every configValue.SchedulerTimerIntervalInMinutes minutes.

 *   VmStatusChanged